priyatoshy/Microblogging-Site-Buit-Using-Django-and-Textblob/readme.md

 •This Web Application Enables You To Sign Up With Your Email Account,Do Email Authentication,Reset Your Password With Email

-•It gives lets you select your topics of your interest and get a customized feed of the latest and highest rated blogs of your interest
+•It  lets you select your topics of your interest and get a customized feed of the latest and highest rated blogs of your interest

 •Along with letting you explore you blogs